Version: 2.1 | Last Updated: June 24, 2026

-This Privacy Policy describes how Blink El Salvador, S.A. de C.V., Blink US LLC, and Blink LLC (collectively, "Blink," "we," "us," or "our") collect, use, store, share, and protect your personal information when you use the Blink Wallet, the Blink Card, the API, and any related services (the "Services").
-Blink Technologies, LLC provides the technology platform underlying the Services and processes personal data on behalf of Blink.
+This Privacy Policy describes how Blink El Salvador, S.A. de C.V., Blink US LLC, and Blink LLC (collectively, “Blink,” “we,” “us,” or “our”) collect, use, store, share, and protect your personal information when you use the Blink Wallet, the Blink Card, the API, and any related services (the “Services”).
+Blink Technologies, LLC provides the technology platform and delegated custody services underlying the Services, acting under the direction and supervisory oversight of the applicable Blink entity pursuant to licensing and services agreements, and processes personal data on behalf of Blink.

 This Privacy Policy applies to all users of the Services worldwide.
 By using the Services, you acknowledge that you have read and understood this Privacy Policy.
 If you do not agree, you should not use the Services.

-The entity responsible for your personal data depends on your location:
+The entity responsible for your personal data depends on your status and country of residence:

 Blink Technologies, LLC provides the technology infrastructure for the Services and processes personal data on behalf of the applicable Blink entity.
 When you use the Blink Card, personal data is also processed by the Issuing Bank and Program Manager as necessary to operate the card program.